Takeo and Ureshino Course

 * Rock climbing, mountain climbing, etc. are forbidden in Mifuneyama Rakuen as it is designated as a registered monument of Japan.

 Saga Prefectural Space and Science Museum (90 min.)

-* The museum is tentatively closed due to aseismic reinforcement and will be reopen in early July 2015.
+* The museum is tentatively closed due to seismic reinforcement and will reopen in early July 2015.

 Based on the theme of "Observing Earth and Saga from outer space, and observing Earth and outer space from Saga”, Saga Prefecture Space & Science Museum is a place where people can have fun with science through participation and experience.

-The exhibits are so elaborated that visitors can learn the Universe, the Earth and Saga each and their relationship as well.
-Also a variety of science classes and shows are being held.
+The exhibits are so elaborated that visitors can learn about the Universe, the Earth and Saga as well as their relationship to each other.
+Also, a variety of science classes and shows are held.
 On the third floor, a planetarium equipped with a state-of-the-art projector, with the capacity of 200 seats is able to reproduce the night sky of countless glittering stars in three-dimensional outer space.
-From the observatory one can watch spectacular sun, planets and stars.
-Offering many hands-on experience programs which are enjoyable like playing games, the museum cultivates curiosity towards science of visitors of all ages, from children to adults, and enables them to encounter the wonderfulness of discovery and creation.
+From the observatory, one can watch the spectacular sun, planets and stars.
+Offering many hands-on experience programs which are enjoyable like playing games, the museum cultivates curiosity towards science from visitors of all ages, children to adults, and enables them to encounter the wonderfulness of discovery and creation.

 Hizen Yumekaido (60 min.)